Feeling distracted and struggling to get stuff done?

 What do you have to let go of?
 At least for now!

-And yes, maybe you would like to learn to paint, sail, speak Chinese, have time for your family and friends, and be good at work.
+And yes, maybe you would like to learn to paint, sail, speak Chinese, spend time with your family and friends, and excel at work.
 But is it all feasible?
 What is your main goal?

 Do you have time to learn Chinese?
 Or is it better to postpone this goal until next year and concentrate on your most important task to accomplish your number one goal this year?